• WHAT'S ON AT THE CENTRE | APRIL - MAY 2025

 Chauke and Mahlangu’s connected residencies in Johannesburg and Miami and with the Miami Light Project are led by Bronwyn Lace and funded by Dan Lewis and Valerie Dillon under the banner of The Centre Outside the Centre programme, and the ‘Friends of the Less Good Idea’ special projects initiative.

 Opening the evening is Chauke’s Swan Late.
-Utilising shadow, scale, and movement, Chauke’s performance explores what he refers to as the stutter of history.
+Utilising shadow, scale, and movement, Chauke’s performance explores what he and director Phala Ookeditse Phala refer to as the stutter of history.

 Dancing with himself, and with his own shadow, multiplied, Chauke engages the idea of holding too many voices, too many histories, identities and ways of being, in a single body.